crysalead/chaos-orm/README.md

 Chaos dramatically simplify the developpment of a datasources libraries by providing all persistence-agnostic logic like relationships, eager/lazy loading, validations, etc. at the root level.
 The only requirement is the datasource you envisionned to use need to be able to fetch a record/document thanks to a unique identifier (i.e no composite primary key).

-## Community

-To ask questions, provide feedback or otherwise communicate with the team, join us on `#chaos` on Freenode.

 ## Requirements

  * PHP 5.5+